ScilifelabDataCentre/OrderPortal/README.md

 There are basically three kinds of users:

-1. User: An external scientist, who uses the portal to place one or more orders, and to follow the progress of an order.
+1. User: An external scientist, who uses the portal to place one or more orders, and to follow the progress of their own orders.

-2. Staff: Facility staff, who may view and process orders.
+2. Staff: Facility staff, who may view all orders.

 3. Admin: System administrators, who are allowed to view and edit all aspects of the system.
-This user account can modify the form fields, and manage the user database.
+This includes processing orders, modifying the order fields, and handling user accounts.

 User accounts can be set as inactive, for example if the person leaves her position, or as a means of blocking invalid use.
 Deletion of a user account is not allowed, to allow full traceability of old orders.

-New registrations must be approved by facility staff.
+New registrations of user accounts must be approved by the administrator.

 Access privileges
 -----------------

 An external scientist applies for a user account by providing the relevant information.
-The system administrator reviews the application, and approves or declines it.
+The administrator reviews the application, and approves or declines it.
 The user gets an email about the account having been approved, with instructions on how to log in.

 The user can place orders as soon has she has logged in.